Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Regulation of estrogen production.

-Regulation of the corpus luteum phase and menstrual cycle.
+Regulation of the phase of the corpus luteum and menstrual cycle.

 Normalization of metabolism.